Zorlin/torrust-installer-mac/README.md

 ```
 TASK [Success!] **********************************************************************************************
-ok: [example.com] => {
+ok: [localhost] => {
     "msg": [
-        "If you're reading this, Torrust has been successfully deployed to site example.com.",
+        "If you're reading this, Torrust has been successfully deployed to site localhost.",
         "Let us know if it worked, and feel free to reach out if you need help.
 Enjoy!"
     ]
 }